When Is Neck Surgery Necessary? Diagnosis & Treatment Options

 Posterior Laminectomy – Some or all of the lamina, or posterior part of the vertebra is removed on both sides, along with the spinous process and spinal ligament that binds the vertebrae together.
 Sometimes a spinal fusion is incorporated with a laminectomy due to spinal instability.

 Posterior Foraminotomy – The foramen or openings on the sides of the vertebra, through which spinal nerves exit the spinal column, is removed to reduce pressure on the nerve.
 Often a spinal fusion is incorporated due to spinal instability after decompressing of the foramen.

-Most patients can begin getting out of bed one hour after surgery and go home shortly afterwards.
+Most patients can begin getting out of bed one hour after surgery and go home shortly afterward.
 With a spine fusion the time for post-operative recovery is much longer and may involve overnight stay in the hospital.
-Activity is gradually increased and patients are typically able to return to work within a few days.
+During neck surgery recovery, activity is gradually increased and patients are typically able to return to work within a few days.
 There will probably be some pain after the procedure and is usually localized to the incision site.
 However, just because there is less or no pain, always consult your physician before beginning any physical work.

-At home, you will need to continue to rest.
+At home, you will need to continue to rest as you recover from neck surgery.
 You will be instructed on how to gradually increase your activity.
 You may still need to take the pain medications for a while.
 However, pain and discomfort should begin to reduce within a couple of days after surgery.
 The doctor will discuss with you other techniques for reducing pain and increasing flexibility before you leave for home.
 The doctor will also discuss with you a time frame for when you can resume basic activities such as walking, driving and light lifting, and when you can return to more advanced activities such as physical labor, sports and yard work.